Manyan06/TicketChain/README.md

-# 🎟️ TicketVerse — Real-Time Event Ticketing Platform
+# 🎟️ TicketChain — Real-Time Event Ticketing Platform

 A modern event ticketing platform that combines AI assistance, blockchain technology, and real-time updates to provide a seamless event discovery and ticket purchasing experience.